scott-hosking/scott-hosking.github.io/_pages/code.md

 ## Notebooks

 Here are some Python notebooks I use for research and teaching.
-Please feel free to get in touch if you have any comments, _even if just to say you found them useful_
+Please feel free to get in touch if you have any comments, or [buy me a coffee](https://www.buymeacoffee.com/scotthosking)

 ### Getting started
 * Using [**BASpy** with **Xarray**](/notebooks/baspy_using_xarray) to read in climate model data (CMIP5)